Tennis: French Open Results - 1st Update - UrduPoint

 Tennis: French Open Results - 1st Update

-French Open results on Monday, the second day of the 2022 tournament at Roland Garros (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries until further notice)
+French Open results on Tuesday, the third day of the 2022 tournament at Roland Garros (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries):